Hire a Fearless Sexual Assault Lawyer to Defend You

 Steps to Take After You Experience Sexual Assault

 If you have suffered sexual abuse, understand that this is not your fault.
-Adults have a right to full autonomy over their bodies in sexual situations and other people have a duty to respect this.
+Adults have a right to full autonomy over their bodies in sexual situations and other people must respect this.
 When they fail to do so, they deserve to face legal repercussions to reduce the chances of them repeating these actions.
 Follow these actions to take care of yourself or a loved one:

 Entitled Damages as a Victim of Sexual Abuse